emigimenezj/eloquent-javascript-notes/NOTES.md

 ### ◼️ Strings

-> Strings are writteng by enclosing their contnent in quotes, you can use single quotes, double quotes or backticks.
+> Strings are written by enclosing their contnent in quotes, you can use single quotes, double quotes or backticks.

 > You can use a backslash `\` to escape a character in strings.